samarabbas/temporal-documentation-legacy/docs/11_search.md

 There are some special considerations for these attributes:

-- CloseStatus, CloseTime, NamespaceId, ExecutionTime, HistoryLength, RunId, StartTime, WorkflowId, WorkflowType are reserved by Temporal and are read-only
+- Status, CloseTime, NamespaceId, ExecutionTime, HistoryLength, RunId, StartTime, WorkflowId, WorkflowType are reserved by Temporal and are read-only
-- CloseStatus is a mapping of int to state:
+- Status is a mapping of int to state:
+  - 0 = unknown
+  - 1 = running
-  - 0 = completed
+  - 2 = completed
-  - 1 = failed
+  - 3 = failed
-  - 2 = canceled
+  - 4 = canceled
-  - 3 = terminated
+  - 5 = terminated
-  - 4 = continuedasnew
+  - 6 = continuedasnew
-  - 5 = timedout
+  - 7 = timedout
 - StartTime, CloseTime and ExecutionTime are stored as INT, but support queries using both EpochTime in nanoseconds, and string in RFC3339 format (ex.
 "2006-01-02T15:04:05+07:00")
-- CloseTime, CloseStatus, HistoryLength are only present in closed workflow
+- CloseTime, HistoryLength are only present in closed workflow
 - ExecutionTime is for Retry/Cron user to query a workflow that will run in the future

 To list only open workflows, add `CloseTime = missing` to the end of the query.